You can find all accepted abstracts by clicking HERE (ICMx supplement of October 2018).

 The N&AHP best abstract award includes:

-- one free registration to LIVES 2019 (core congress and/or one master class) plus travel and accommodation (up to 1.000 Euro).
+- one free registration to LIVES 2019 (core congress) plus travel and accommodation (up to 1.000 Euro).

-- two free registrations to LIVES 2019 (core congress and/or one master class).
+- two free registrations to LIVES 2019 (core congress).

-- three free registrations to LIVES 2019 (core congress and/or one master class) plus travel and accommodation (up to 1.000 Euro) supported by an unrestricted research grant from Nestlé.
+- three free registrations to LIVES 2019 (core congress) plus travel and accommodation (up to 1.000 Euro) supported by an unrestricted research grant from Nestlé.

 0583 - Social media at international intensive care medicine conference - are the voices of nurses and AHPs being heard?
 A three-year analysis across continents